michael-lazar/ccso-nameserver/README.md

 **cso://mozz.us:105**

+There are less than a handful of CCSO servers still running on the open web.
-This is one of very few servers left running on the open web, and probably the first new CCSO service that has been lanched in over a decade!
+This is probably the first new Nameserver that has been made public in over a decade!

 ## Documentation